jamespfennell/texcraft/performance/README.md

   or expand any macros.
 For this reason the processing time is dominated by tokenization.

-At time of writing, Texcraft takes 270ms and pdfTeX 450ms in the benchmark.
+At time of writing, both Texcraft and pdfTeX take about ~250ms in the benchmark.
-There is a bias here, though, because the pdfTeX time includes the time it takes to pipe the file into the input.
-In any case, the takeaway here is that the lexer is not a bottleneck and shouldn't be performance optimized quite yet.
+One takeaway here is that the lexer is not a bottleneck and shouldn't be performance optimized quite yet.

 Random TeX files like the one used in the test can be generated using the `randomtex`